 1915 The huge Hippodrome Theatre opens one of its most successful extravaganzas, Hip!
 Hip!
-Hooray!.
+Hooray!
 Described by the New York Times as "a gargantuan spectacle, smarter and more sumptuous than any that stage had ever known," the cast includes magician Charles T. Aldrich, clown Dippy Diers, and John Philip Sousa with his band.
-It will run 425 performances.
+It runs 425 performances.

-1999 A solo show sets out on a 29-city national tour today: Thirteen years after winning a Best Actress Tony Award for her star turn playing multiple characters in Jane Wagner's The Search for Signs of Intelligent Life in the Universe, actress Lily Tomlin returns to the material.
-A year later, the production will land on Broadway again.
+1999 Thirteen years after winning a Best Actress Tony Award for her star turn playing multiple characters in Jane Wagner's The Search for Signs of Intelligent Life in the Universe, actor Lily Tomlin returns to the material for a 29-city national tour.
+A year later, the production returns to Broadway.

 2002 Rocker Billy Joel makes his Broadway debut with the first preview of Movin' Out, his collaboration with choreographer Twyla Tharp.
-The show will run three years and win Joel a Tony Award for Best Orchestrations.
+The show runs three years and wins Joel a Tony Award for Best Orchestrations.

 2004 Hours before a presidential debate between candidates George W. Bush and John Kerry, the Broadway puppet musical Avenue Q stages its own version of the event in Times Square's Duffy Square, with the two contenders played by puppets.
 The event warns: "Please Note—Any similarity between puppets and actual Presidential candidates is purely coincidental."